tusharhqq/nvim-config-super-duper-octo-fiesta/README.md

 66. `s<Enter>` to repeat the last search<br/>
 67. `S` for searching backwards<br/>

+68. `cit` to change inside tags after deleting everthing inside those tags
+69. `dit` to delete everthing inside those tags
+70. `.` this will repeat the previous command
+71. `:set wrap` to wrap long lines

 there r a lot more such shortcuts, but these r what coming to my mind will definitely update this list in future<br/>